HEDGE WOUNDWORT

 These iridoid glycosides are all similar to Aucubin, another iridoid glycoside found in Stachys genus plants.
 Ajugoside has an acetyl group, as do the others apart from Harpagide.
 Harpagoside has a prenyl group attached to the acetyl moiety.
 Harpagoside, Harpagide and Acetyl Harpagide are the main iridoids found within Betony (Stachys officinalis).
 These are the active ingredients of folk medicines that have for centuries been used as sedatives, febrifuges, cough medicines, for wound healing and skin complaints.
 However they are not the most physiologically active components in Stachys.
 Ajugoside is also present in Bugle (Ajuga reptans), another plant belonging to the same Mint & Dead-nettle family Lamiaceae.

-Harpagoside was originally found in the roots of Devil's Claw (Harpagophytum procumbens) which is not native to the UK and is also found in Chinese Figwort (Scrophularia ningpoensis).
-It has anti-inflammatory properties.
+Harpagoside, which has an additional trans-Cinnamic Acid group (on the left), was originally found in the roots of Devil's Claw (Harpagophytum procumbens) which is not native to the UK.
+Harpagoside is also found in Chinese Figwort (Scrophularia ningpoensis) and has anti-inflammatory properties.

 Distribution